mercmobily/ryver/README.md

 The `markup-markdown` filter will make sure that any file with the extension `.md` will be processed as Markdown.

-The `markup-markdown` filter is provided by the plugin `ryver-markup-markdown`.
+The `markup-markdown` filter is provided by the plugin `ryver-markup-markdown`, which will filter every file with extension `.md` into HTML, as well as renaming them to `.html`

 What you learned in this chapter: